Plitvice Lakes National Park: Routes and distances

 The area of Plitvice Lakes National Park extends across two political subdivisions or counties (Croatian županija).
 Its 296.85 km2 area is divided between Lika-Senj County (90.7 percent) and Karlovac County (9.3 percent), hence the national park authority is under national jurisdiction.
 The overall water body area is about 2 km2.
 The two largest lakes, Prošćansko jezero and Kozjak, cover about 80 percent of the overall water body area.
 These lakes are also the deepest, with a depth of 37 and 47 m respectively.
-None of the other lakes in the park exceeds 25 m in depth.
+None of the other lakes in the park exceed 25 m in depth.
 The elevation drop from the first lake to the last is 133 m.